-Our by-laws establish advance notice procedures with regard to stockholder proposals and the nomination, other than by or at the direction of the board of directors, of candidates for election as directors.
-These procedures provide that the notice of stockholder proposals and stockholder nominations for the election of directors at an annual meeting must be in writing and received by our secretary no less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting; provided, however, that for the annual meeting to be held in 1999, the anniversary date shall be deemed to be April 1, 1999; provided further that in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 90 days, from such anniversary date, notice by the stockholder to be timely must be delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public disclosure of the date of the annual meeting was made.
+Our by-laws establish advance notice procedures for stockholder proposals and the nomination, other than by or at the direction of the board of directors, of candidates for election as directors.
+These procedures provide that the notice of stockholder proposals and stockholder nominations for the election of directors at an annual meeting must be in writing and received by our secretary at least 90 days but not more than 120 days prior to the first anniversary of our preceding year's annual meeting.
+However, if the date of our annual meeting is more than 30 days earlier than, or more than 90 days later than, the anniversary date of our preceding year's annual meeting, notice by a stockholder will be considered timely if it is delivered not earlier than the 120th day prior to such annual meeting and not later than the later of the 90th day prior to such annual meeting or the 10th day following the day on which public disclosure of the date of the annual meeting was made.
 The notice of nominations for the election of directors must set forth certain information concerning the stockholder giving the notice and each nominee.

-By requiring advance notice of nominations by stockholders, the foregoing procedures will afford our board of directors an opportunity to consider the qualifications of the proposed nominees and, to the extent deemed necessary or desirable by the board of directors, to inform stockholders about such qualifications.
-By requiring advance notice of other proposed business, such procedures will provide our board of directors with an opportunity to inform stockholders, prior to such meetings, of any business proposed to be conducted at such meetings, together with any recommendations as to the board of directors' position regarding action to be taken on such business, so that stockholders can better decide whether to attend such a meeting or to grant a proxy regarding the disposition of any such business.
+By requiring advance notice of nominations by stockholders, these procedures will afford our board of directors an opportunity to consider the qualifications of the proposed nominees and, to the extent deemed necessary or desirable by the board of directors, to inform stockholders about these qualifications.
+By requiring advance notice of other proposed business, these procedures will provide our board of directors with an opportunity to inform stockholders of any business proposed to be conducted at these meetings, together with any recommendations as to the board of directors' position on action to be taken on such business.
+This should allow stockholders to better decide whether to attend a meeting or to grant a proxy for the disposition of any such business.